Your Career as a Professional Artist

 - New York

-Please note that while the M.A. in Studio Practice for Art Educators (Hybrid) gives students the ability to develop as studio artists and delve into the future of art education by experiencing online learning, it does not provide a designated path to teaching certification.
-However, graduates who already hold NYS initial certification and who meet other requirements for professional certification may use this master’s degree to apply for professional certification on their own.
-Those interested in teaching in New York State should review the requirements for the NYS Professional Certification Visual Artist.
+However, it’s important to note that graduates who already hold NYS initial certification and who meet other requirements for a professional certification may use this master’s degree to apply for professional certification on their own.
+Those interested in teaching in New York State should review the NYS Professional Certification Visual Artist requirements.
 Out-of-state applicants should check with their Department of Education.